TGOSS1984/uk_winter_mountain_tours_v2/README.md

 - **Issue:** [US-16]
 - **Implementation:** Added `clean_date()` to `BookingForm` in `bookings/forms.py` to validate that selected dates are today or later.
 Updated `__init__` to set the `min` attribute on the HTML5 date picker so users can’t pick past days in the browser.
 No model changes required.
 - **Tests:** `bookings/tests/test_booking_date_validation.py` (rejects past dates, allows today); **Manual:** browser date picker starts at today, past dates disabled.

+_Notes:_ Some closely related user stories share a single GitHub Issue when implemented in the same change set.

 **Acceptance Criteria Template**